mitra-gh/DSD-parking-project/README.md

 ```
 #### Test9: Testing Hourly Change and Entry Overflow in the New Hour:

 Note that the clock_counter is 82, meaning there is an 18-clock difference until the next hour.
-According to the code, each car goes through two clocks, so we expect the cars to enter after 9 more clocks.
+According to the code, each car goes through two clocks, so we expect 9 cars to enter.
 ![image](./img/testt9.png)
 ```verilog
 $display("enter and exit 50 free cars: \nAt time %d, uni_parked_car = %d, f_parked_car = %d, uni_vacated_space = %d, f_vacated_space = %d",